Allerton Mauleverer: St Martin's Church

+Temple of Victory

+The Temple of Victory is a folly gazebo in a prominent position – on a hill in the parish of Flaxby, now close to the A1 road.
+It is built of stone, with an eaves cornice, a plain parapet and a lead-domed roof.
+It has an octagonal plan with one storey on a basement.
+On three sides of the basement are doorways with fanlights and wrought iron balconies.
+The main entrance is on the southwest side and is approached by two flights of steps with wrought iron railings, and it has a shouldered architrave and a triangular pediment on consoles, all in a round-headed arch.
+There is a similar arch on the northeast side, two sides between have windows with architraves, and all these sides have balconies.
+The sides between these contain round-arched recesses and rectangular plaques.
+Surrounding the building are wrought iron railings on a stone plinth and two gates.
+The basement is divided into two rooms.
+The building was grade II* listed in 1966, but was heavily vandalised.
+A local legend claims that its construction atop a hill inspired the nursery rhyme, "The Grand Old Duke of York".

 Population

 As the graph shows, in 1881 the Parish of Allerton Mauleverer with Hopperton had a population of over 250.
 But since then, the number of residents have gradually declined constantly until 1911.
 This as shown has fluctuated over time with its most significant decrease in the 1950s.
 There are reasons for this decline in population in the mid 19th century.
 One reasons is due to the growth of industrial districts in Lancashire and the North-East in the mid 19th century, where cotton textiles were produced.
 This caused the majority of small parishes in North Yorkshire to see a decline in residents because citizens moved to the industrial areas to look for a better life.
 The population also reflects the major decline in residents, from 160 in 1951 to 100 in 1961, due to the change in parish boundaries during the 1950s.

 Occupation structure

 The pie chart below shows the occupational structure of Allerton Mauleverer in 1881.
 The graph below shows that the majority of occupations were of domestic service or offices and agriculture industry.
 The pie chart also shows a large proportion in unknown occupations.